matejpopovski/Poker-Game/README.md

 This project leverages several Python libraries and frameworks, including:

 - **Ctypes Integration**: Ctypes is used in this project to manage DPI scaling, ensuring that game elements are displayed correctly across different screen resolutions, especially for high-DPI environments.
 - **Pygame**: The core library used for creating the game’s graphics, handling user input, and managing the game loop.
-Pygame provides essential functionalities like drawing shapes, loading images, and handling events, which are crucial for game development.
+Pygame provides essential functionalities like drawing shapes, loading images, and handling events.
 - **Random**: A built-in Python library used to introduce randomness in card dealing and animations, ensuring a unique experience for each game session.